 Student with an Other Health Impairment

 Jenny has missed 16 days of school due to medical appointments in the first semester of her fourth-grade year.
-In third grade, her teacher had an increasing concern with her attention in class which was negatively impacting her learning.
+In third grade, her general education teacher had an increasing concern with her attention in class which was negatively impacting her learning.
 Jenny especially struggled with reading comprehension and math problem-solving.

-At the end of her third-grade year, Jenny’s teacher talked to her parents about her attention issues.
+At the end of her third-grade year, Jenny’s general education teacher talked to her parents about her attention issues.
 Jenny’s parents took this information to her pediatrician, who then referred Jenny to a specialist.
 The neurologist determined that Jenny was having absence seizures.

 A referral was made for special education by her parents.
 They provided all the medical information to school staff.
 Jenny’s school records showed a steady decline in academic achievement since second grade, despite appropriate instruction and interventions.
 The team determined additional information was needed and it is likely that Jenny has an Other Health Impairment due to her seizure disorder.